jfoote/vim-GUS/README.md

 Well-known git commands are used to determine the current git repo's remote and relative file path.
 A simple string substitution is used to replace any `ssh://` URL schemes with `http://`.

 The URL creation logic is located in a single function, `gus#link_url`, in the single file that implements this plugin, [gus.vim](http://github.com/jfoote/vim-GUS/blob/master/plugin/gus.vim).
-If this hack won't work for you feel free to edit the code to suite your needs.
-You can use the `:GUW` command in vim to locate the plugin file on your local filesystem if you forgot where you put it.
+If this hack won't work for you feel free to edit the code to suit your needs.
+As mentioned above, you can use the `:GUW` command in vim to locate the plugin file on your local filesystem if you forgot where you put it.

 ### Copying to clipboard